Welcome to Kallipr, formerly known as mIoT

 The Need

 To determine when speed restrictions need to be applied, weather data was previously sourced from government agencies such as the Bureau of Meteorology.
 The data was obtained from the closest weather station to each section of rail network.
 At times, the closest weather station was over 100km from very remote sections of the rail network.
-With this challenge the rail operator sought to segment their network into zones and undertake their own localised track and ambient temperature monitoring.
+With this challenge Aurizon sought to segment their network into zones and undertake their own localised track and ambient temperature monitoring.

 Results